midtown-ai/www/docs/glossary/f.md

 ## Feature

- :warning: features are expected to be independent variables between each other (and the output/prediction is dependent on the inputs/features)
+/// warning | features are expected to be independent variables between each other (and the output/prediction is dependent on the inputs/features)
+///

- `Input parameter to the model`.
+ ==Input parameter to the model==.
 Which features are important to make the right prediction?
 Beware that the dataset needs to be at least 10 times the number of features.

  A feature is a characteristic of a piece of data that the computer needs to know about in order to learn about that kind of data.
 These characteristics, or features, are used by AI systems to come up with patterns about the data and then make predictions using those patterns.
 Theses features are often stored in variables so that the computer can use them later!